juliannejoi/juliannejoi-portfolio/README.md

 GIVEN a portfolio with samples of my previous projects

 WHEN the portfolio is loaded <br>
-THEN my name, a recent photo or avatar, and links to sections about them, their work, and how to contact them are presented
+THEN my name, a recent photo or avatar, and links to sections about me, my work, and how to contact me are presented

 WHEN the viewer clicks one of the links in the navigation <br>
 THEN the UI scrolls to the corresponding section